rs691/cost-optimizer-demo/README.md

 ## ✨ Overview

-The **Cost Optimization Dashboard** is a sophisticated web application designed to streamline project cost estimation through dynamic pricing rules, real-time filtering, and intuitive data visualization.
-Built with modern web technologies, it provides instant feedback and comprehensive cost breakdowns for hardware procurement projects.
+This tool is designed to streamline project cost estimation by leveraging pricing catalogs and vendor APIs.

+Built using a traditional PHP, JavaScript, and MySQL tech stack, it provides departments like Procurement and Installations with crucial real-time data.
+This includes part pricing, available quantities, and order fulfillment dates, which assists them in creating comprehensive cost breakdowns and accurately predicting project completion dates.

 ### 🎯 Key Features